sourcegraph/careers/job-descriptions/software-engineer.md

 You will help build Sourcegraph, a code search and navigation product that scales to tens of thousands of repositories and massive monorepos.
 Here are some of the technologies that we use:

 - Frontend: TypeScript, React, RxJS, SCSS, Browser extension APIs
-- Backend: Go, GraphQL, Kubernetes, Docker
+- Backend: Go, GraphQL, PostgreSQL, Redis, Kubernetes, Docker

 We expect that you are skilled in one or more of these (or related) technologies and that you are interested in growing and expanding your expertise.